elliotrock/dius-shopping-test/README.md

 node.js example

 The main problem is allowing for a client to update the rules without too much code changes.
-The three current methods can be used against other sku's by editting the js object (which could bve easily changed to an external json file).
+The three current methods can be used against other sku's by editting the js object (which could be easily changed to an external json file).

 This way new rules can be added and have an easy way to edit them for various products.